delta-db/deltadb-server/README.md

 Status
 ---

 DeltaDB is currently available as a prototype release.
 The core engine is functioning well and demonstrates offline capabilities for creating users, roles, policies, databases, collections and docs.
-The wrapping RESTful API has yet to be written, but will be written shortly.
 The short term goal is to be an open source Firebase that works offline.

 Main Principles